apache/ignite/modules/camel/README.txt

-Apache Ignite Camel Module
+GridGain Camel Module
 --------------------------

-Apache Ignite Camel provides a streamer to consume cache tuples from a Camel endpoint such as HTTP, TCP, File, FTP, AMQP, SNMP, databases, etc. For more information on available components, refer to http://camel.apache.org/components.html.
+GridGain Camel provides a streamer to consume cache tuples from a Camel endpoint such as HTTP, TCP, File, FTP, AMQP, SNMP, databases, etc. For more information on available components, refer to http://camel.apache.org/components.html.